henrikstengaard/hstwb-package/README.md

 ## Requirements

-HstWB package requires Workbench 3.1 and BetterWB is installed on any Amiga with about 20MB free space on a harddrive for installation.
+HstWB package can be installed on any Amiga with Workbench 3.1 (or better), BetterWB and about 20MB free space on a harddrive for installation.

 Installing HstWB package using either HstWB Installer install mode or running a self install image requires BetterWB package is installed, when selecting packages to install.